BradleyCulley/bradleyculley.github.io/_posts/2024-broken-12-30-why-an-engineer.md

 -the environmental engineer husband in Waterville
 -the materials science engineer in PA
 -the electrical engineer in NH: Koerbers
--the software engineers Matt and his data (don't use their names).
+-the software engineers Matt and his dad (don't use their names).
 Talk about how the dad had the aura of a farmer when I met him in person for the first (and only) time.
 -Destin from smarter every day
 -Santiago Gonzales
 -Salman Khan (I think one of his degrees was in engineering)